Plant types and subtypes: Perennials, Ground Covers

 Leaf Color: green

-Additional Tags: colonizing, mat-forming, naturalizing, rock garden plant
+Additional Tags: attracts butterflies, attracts hummingbirds, colonizing, fragrant flowers, mat-forming, naturalizing, rock garden plant

 Pricing & Availability